 In cooperation with the Comparative Agendas Project, which tracks policymaking around the world, Facebook has defined a list of the issues that it deems political.
 Katie Harbath, director of global politics and government outreach at Facebook, said during the call that pinpointing which issues fit this definition will be a “living, breathing process.”
 Here’s the list so far:

-- asked by CNN, the company said that by “values” they mean ”issues that discuss the values used in determining societal standards, such as patriotism.”)
+- Values (asked by CNN, the company said that by “values” they mean ”issues that discuss the values used in determining societal standards, such as patriotism.”)